evalysfun/.github/profile/README.md

 ### 10. evalys-arcium-gMPC

-**Arcium gMPC Integration** - Confidential compute layer for ghost-mode execution using generalized Multi-Party Computation.

-**Purpose**: Specialized bridge service for encrypted intent processing and strategy generation.
+**Arcium gMPC Bridge Service** - Python/FastAPI bridge service for encrypted intent processing and strategy generation using generalized Multi-Party Computation.

+**Purpose**: Bridge service (runs on port 8011) that communicates with the unified `evalys-arcium-gmpc-mxe` MXE to enable encrypted intent processing.
 Enables Evalys to compute user intent, strategy logic, and execution parameters without revealing sensitive data, even during computation.

+**Note**: This is the **bridge service** component.
+The actual MXE (Solana program) is in `evalys-arcium-gmpc-mxe`.
+This service handles the communication between Evalys components and the unified MXE.

 **Key Features**:
 - Encrypted intent processing (user intent → encrypted → computed → execution plan)